FutureProofHomes/Documentation/docs/index.md

   <figcaption>Animation shows how to attach the rectangular Core Board to the round Hat Board, with an optional mmWave sensor.</figcaption>
 </figure>

+The Satellite1 comes in 2 pieces:

+- The "Hat" (round board)
+- The "Core" (rectangular board).

-The Satellite1 comes in 2 pieces, the "Hat" or round board and the "Core" the rectangular board.
-You'll notice a standard 40 pin connector on the Hat board (marked in red).
+You'll notice a standard Raspberry Pi 40-pin connector on the Hat board (marked in red).
 Carefully align the Core board's 2 rows of pins with the Hat's 40 pin connector and press them together.
-It will snap together.
-Make sure the Core's pins have fully seated into the Hat.

 <img width="60%" alt="image" src="/assets/mount_core_to_hat.png">